visit-dav/visit/src/doc/dev_manual/test_suite.rst

 In the event of failure on the nightly run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If any tests fail, ''all'' developers who updated the code from the last time all tests successfully passed will receive an email indicating what failed.
+If any tests fail, **all** developers who updated the code from the last time all tests successfully passed will receive an email indicating what failed.
 In addition, failed results should be available on the web.

 How regression testing works